-Having disgraced the innocent women he abandoned to his vicious and deplorable son, David turns next to his new commander in chief, Amasa, and tells him to assemble the armies of Judah within three days, which Amasa will lead into battle in the north.
+Having disgraced the innocent women he abandoned to his vicious and deplorable son, David turns next to his new commander in chief, Amasa, and tells him to assemble the armies of Judah within three days, with Amasa at their lead.
 Three days pass, and Amasa and the troops are nowhere in sight.
 So David turns to Abishai, and tells him to grab Joab's crack troops and all of David's "mighty men" (thirty best soldiers) and go kill Sheba before his revolt can gain any traction.